Jeremy Corbyn will not be a Labour candidate at next election, Starmer confirms

 “If you don’t like that, if you don’t like the changes we’ve made, I say the door is open and you can leave.”

-Asked whether he would now proscribe the Corbyn-backing Momentum campaign, Sir Keir said he does not have the power to take that action but reiterated his open-door policy to opponents.
+Asked whether he will now proscribe the Corbyn-backing Momentum campaign, Sir Keir said he does not have the power to take that action but reiterated his open-door policy to opponents.

+Momentum responded: “It should be for Labour members in Islington North to decide their candidate – that is their democratic right.”

 She said the idea of addressing the audience before the Labour leader “not too long ago” would “simply would be an impossibility”.